 The iSchool faculty includes several leading scholars of diversity and information, and many faculty members include diversity and inclusion issues in their research.
 These research projects range from investigating the roles of libraries in promoting digital literacy to creating instructional materials that encourage the participation of underrepresented groups in science education, and from building online resources for local cultural institutions, nonprofits, and governments to meet community needs in creative ways to designing and developing technologies to make the web more accessible for persons with disabilities.
 Research in the iSchool related to diversity and inclusion has been funded by the Institute of Museum & Library Services, the National Science Foundation, the American Library Association, the Smithsonian Institute, and the Bill & Melinda Gates Foundation, among many other organizations.

 In November 2012, the iSchool hosted the first Symposium on Diversity and Library and Information Science Education.
 Bringing together educators, scholars, professionals, government agencies, and non-profits, this event is intended to increase the dialogue in the Library and Information Science field about creating innovative educational approaches to both increase the diversity of the information professions and enhance the inclusiveness of information practice.
-The second Symposium on Diversity and Library and Information science Education will be held on April 11, 2014 and the third will take place October 13 & 14, 2015.
+The second Symposium on Diversity and Library and Information science Education was held on April 11, 2014 and the third will take place October 13 & 14, 2015.
 For more details, visit ipac.umd.edu

 In addition to teaching and research, the iSchool has several positions and organizations specifically devoted to promoting and celebrating diversity and inclusion in the iSchool and connecting the iSchool to wider university, local, state, national, and international communities.